 - Accommodation: Dorm beds usually range from $6-$15 in the rural and mountain areas.
 Experience living in Yurts and homestays for $5-$15.
 A cheap hotel with double beds is also affordable and comes for $10-$30.
-If you live in a city area, then prices range from $8-$21 per dorm bed.
-On a much brighter side, camping is free.
+If you live in a city area, prices range from $8 to $21 per dorm bed.
+On the much brighter side, camping is free.
 You can rent a one-person tent for $4 and less per day.

 - Meal: Buy food from the local supermarket and cook it yourself to save money.
 Besides, eating at a local restaurant is inexpensive too.
 You can get a Lagman (Uzbek food) with bread and tea for $3.
 A meal that consists of meat served in dumplings with noodles or rice will only cost you $5.
 It will be a belly full and get you through half a day.
 Mid-range restaurants offer a filling lunch for $3-$7.
 Cheap right?

 - Transportation: The best thing about Kyrgyzstan is that hitchhiking is considered normal.
 However, you should pay a small amount to the driver out of courtesy.
 Renting a car is also very affordable, and the price varies from city to city.
 Car rentals usually charge $21 per day.
 Buses are also cheap —25 cents per ride.
 A taxi will cost you $1.45-$5.85 to get you around the town.

 - SIM Card: $3 for 3GB data with 30 day validity.

 Thailand is a travel hub in Southeast Asia.
 It is a country known for its tropical beaches, embellished Buddhist temples, and best street food.

 The best time to visit Thailand is between November and early April, as the climate is typically warm.